hakanensari/country/README.md

-# Country
+# Country.is

 [![Build](https://github.com/hakanensari/country/workflows/build/badge.svg)](https://github.com/hakanensari/country/actions)

-[**Country**](https://country.is) is a browser-friendly and privacy-conscious geolocation API that gets your users' country (and nothing else) from their IP.
+[**Country.is**](https://country.is) is a geolocation API that gets your users' country (and nothing else) from their IP.

 ## Usage

-Country has a minimal :fire: interface.
+Country.is has a minimal :fire: interface.

-Query the IP of the requesting client.
+Have your browser or app query its own IP address.

 ```
 https://api.country.is/